appcelerator-archive/amp/docs/installation/cloud/cloud-ex-aws.md

 To get help with your private key file, instance IP address, and how to log into the instance via SSH, click the **Connect** button at the top of the AWS instance dashboard.

 ### Step 3.
-Log in from a terminal, configure apt, and get packages
+Log in from a terminal and verify proper installation

 1. Log in to the EC2 instance from a command line terminal.